Our books:

 About us:

-The collection contains not only rarities, but also the sales-editions of various titles in various languages and versions.
-Different types of adaptations, dedication-copies, book fragments and autographs (e.g., contracts, letters and other documentation) as well as books which were illustrated by hand, torn and/or translated by adults and children are also integral parts of the collection.
+In addition to trouvailles and rarities, the collection also contains sales editions of various titles in different languages and versions.
+Various types of adaptations, dedication copies, book fragments and autographs (e.g. contracts, letters and other documentation) as well as books that have been coloured, read, specially designed and sometimes translated by adults and children themselves.

 News from our research library: